 Security Automation Adoption Service

-The Need For Speed: Automated malware attacks like WannaCry, NotPetya and as far back as SQL Slammer (2003) spread globally and were executed at a phenomenal rate, nearing machine speed (near light speed).
+The Need For Speed: Automated malware attacks like WannaCry, NotPetya, and as far back as SQL Slammer (2003) spread globally and were executed at a phenomenal rate, nearing machine speed (near light speed).
 If some attacks have spread across the entire globe in under 10 minutes, how much of our network can be compromised while our Change Control Boards are consulted for approved responses?
 The answer, “All of it”.
-Business Integra security practitioners are experts at categorizing your own incident response tactics into groups that:

-- Are not appropriate for automation – but can benefit from automated data enrichment, meaning decision support tools will be automated so decisions can be reached quickly and with confidence
+- Are not appropriate for automation but could benefit from automated data enrichment.

-The Best Detection Tools Don’t Matter Without Threat Hunting.
 Would you build a dome around a city as the only measure to keep mosquitoes out?
 No. Because some mosquitoes are already living inside, and there are other vectors like rivers that allow them in.
-So even a perfect perimeter detection and prevention capability – if there were one – is not enough (and there is not one).
+So even a perfect perimeter detection and prevention capability – if there were one – is not enough.
 It is imperative to continue looking for what is already there and what has come in using unexpected vectors.
-Business Integra’s Threatelligent© Hunting (BIT Hunting©) integrates into your security operations processes and is fed by your tools and logs, as well as by the Threat Intelligence feeds that are available in your environment.
-The Business Integra Threatelligent Hunting© solution is also equipped to feed directly to your security infrastructure, meaning that as soon as a new vector of attack, malware component or vulnerability is discovered, your defenses will be updated to keep that from happening in the future.
-BIT Hunting© is available as a service or as a Turn-Key deliverable.
+Business Integra’s Threatelligent Hunting (BIT Hunting) integrates into your security operations processes and is fed by your tools and logs, as well as by the threat intelligence feeds that are available in your environment.
+The Business Integra Threatelligent Hunting solution is also equipped to feed directly to your security infrastructure, meaning that as soon as a new vector of attack, malware component, or vulnerability is discovered, your defenses will be updated to keep that from happening in the future.
+BIT Hunting is available as a service or as a Turn-Key deliverable.

 Insider Threat Deterrence Program – Detect protect and Correct cycle